daboe01/CPTextView/README.md

 At this time, my stuff seems fully functional.
 However, i am sure that multiple issues still exist, i.e. with large and complex documents.
 Please help me with testing!
 My intention is to merge a fully working Text system into Cappuccino soon.
-However, Cappuccino needs the following extensions before rich text support is comlete:
+However, Cappuccino needs the following extensions before rich text support is complete:
 * Merge PR #2045 (my fixed CPAttributedString implementation
 * CPScrollView needs to support ruler views as in cocoa
 * Multiple pasteboard types are currently unsupported